Paradoxes of Self: Nietz./Jung

 - have developed the capacity to apply and evaluate philosophical ideas of selfhood to philosophical case studies.

-Critical glossary of terms Provide a summary and explanation of key terms selected from a given list of terms.
+Glossary of terms.
+Provide a summary and explanation of key terms selected from a given list of terms.
 For each, include academic references from works by Nietzsche and/or Jung, and works by scholars who have written about Nietzsche and/or Jung.

-Recorded presentation OR Essay Students are given the option of writing an essay or a pre-recorded oral presentation to analyse a key ideas, topic or theme of the module.
-The oral presentation must be accompanied with notes/slides.
+Oral presentation or essay.
+10-15 mins / 2500 words Students are given the option of writing an essay or a pre-recorded oral presentation to analyse a key ideas, topic or theme of the module.
 A choice of questions will be provided in advance, with further guidance given in class and in Blackboard.